FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Economic pathways become visible through trusted connections
 - The network becomes smarter than any individual member

-This transforms markets from zero-sum competition into positive-sum collaboration through trusted information sharing. **In person-to-person service domains, transactions can be purely positive-sum** - the interaction itself is the value, with no "work" that isn't part of the mutual gain.
-A dance partner, a conversation, a shared meal - these create value through the interaction itself.
+This transforms markets from zero-sum competition into positive-sum collaboration through trusted information sharing. **Transactions can be purely positive-sum** - the overlap utility had by ther mutual interaction is value, with no "work" that isn't part of the mutual gain.

 ---